-The Company's Corporate Governance Policies require the Company to ensure to ensure that each Director and senior executive is a party to a written agreement with the Company that sets out the terms of that Director or senior executive's appointment.
-The Company has in place written agreements with each Director and senior executive, which sets out the terms and conditions of their appointment.
+The Company's Corporate Governance Policies require the Company to ensure that each Director and senior executive is a party to a written agreement with the Company that sets out the terms of that Director or senior executive's appointment.
+The Company has in place written agreements with each Director and senior executive which set out the terms and conditions of their appointment.